karunya-sankar/a3a-iot-ws-hub-dash/README.md

 You should be using aiohttp's Client capabilities (both HTTP and WebSockets) so that your client can keep receiving data while simultaneously waiting for user commands.

+You should also design your program visually first.
+You may use either sequence diagrams, finite state machine diagrams, flowcharts, and/or base system block diagrams.

 **NOTE:** your interface will need to be multitasked using asyncio.
 The built-in `input()` function is not a coroutine -- it is blocking.
 Thus, you must use the `async_input()` coroutine I've already added to `app_hub_dash_client.py`,